kaustubhmote/pulseseq/README.md

 - `python/cpython` : TOPSPIN_FOLDER/exp/stan/nmr/py/user/cpython
 Edit the `xcpy.py` file to specify the (c)python that you want to use using the instructions in that file.

+- Requirements

+1. The `xcpy.py` program itself has no requirements, it can be executed from Jython that ships with Topspin.
+This programs exists to pass in the details of the current experiment number, processing number and directory to another (c)python script stored in `cpython` directory.

+2. The following is a superset of dependencies for scripts within `cpython`:
+   - (c)python 3.7 and above
+   - numpy
+   - scipy
+   - nmrglue (Currently github.com/kaustubhmote/nmrglue is required, some essential changes have not yet merged upstream into githib.com/jjhelmus/nmrglue)